UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_b_stage_2.rst

    .. admonition:: Solution
       :class: dropdown

       In the plot we can clearly see the sine wave crossing 0.
 Have a look in the variable explorer however.
-You'll see it's only 0 at the time time point.
+You'll see it's only 0 at the time point 0.
 After this, it gets very close to 0, for example :math:`1.22 \times 10^{-16}`.
 This is a very small number, but it's not exactly 0!
 The :python:`== 0` is checking for exactly zero.
 We're seeing the impact of `floating point numbers <https://uom-eee-eeen11202.github.io/notes-part1/chapters/programming_fundamentals/floating_point_numbers.html>`_.
 Rather than getting exactly 0 were getting a little bit of rounding error.
 This is negligible in any practical sense (if this was a voltage we've measured from a circuit, it's very hard to measure :math:`1.22 \times 10^{-16}` Volts.
 However it means that our code doesn't do what we want in this case.
+Try

       .. code-block:: python